This Dreamy Alaskan Rainforest is a Buffer Against Climate Change

 The protected “roadless” areas provide vital habitat for 1,500 wildlife species and drinking water supplies for 60 million Americans.

 A federal policy called the Roadless Rule prevents clearcutting in wildlands across the U.S., including the Tongass.
-Now — while the country’s attention is consumed with a pandemic and a national reckoning with systemic racism — the Trump administration has exempted the Tongass from the Roadless Rule’s protection and opened areas to logging, including centuries-old stands of old-growth trees.
+In 2020, the Trump administration exempted the Tongass from the Roadless Rule’s protection and opened areas to logging, including centuries-old stands of old-growth trees.

 Read on to find out why protecting the Tongass matters, and.